• Skip to primary navigation

 How to extend the lifespan of Galaxy Note 10 battery?

-There are many tips on the Internet on how to extend the lifespan of Galaxy Note 10 battery.
-However, most of them are outdated, or just BS.
+There are many tips on the Internet on how to extend the lifespan of a Galaxy Note 10 battery.
+However, most of them are outdated or just BS.

 Here are some principles to properly maintain the Galaxy Note 10 battery:

 1. Use your phone.
-You get the best value only when the phone improves your productivity, or makes you happy.
-If you limit the phone usage to save battery, you are wasting money.
+You get the best value only when the phone improves your productivity or makes you happy.
+If you limit phone usage to save battery life, you are wasting money.
 Of course, if you are wasting time on the phone, you are wasting (not using) the phone.

-2. The phone battery has a lifespan of about 2-5 years even you do not use it.
+2. The phone battery has a lifespan of about 2-5 years, even you do not use it.
 For heavy users (e.g., charge the battery more than two times a day), you may have to replace the battery after 12-18 months.
-For most users, the battery should last at last 28-24 months.
+For most users, the battery should last at least 28-24 months.

 3. Charge the battery only if you need to do so.
 You need to predicate and estimate your usage to see whether you can charge it later.